China's services activity picks up in May on improved demand- Caixin PMI

 Caixin/S&P's composite PMI, which includes both manufacturing and services activity, picked up to 55.6 from 53.6 in April, marking the quickest expansion since December 2020.

-Even if firms in the services sector remained upbeat with business activity over the next 12 months, the level of optimism eased to the lowest since December 2022 when Beijing lifted anti-virus curbs.
+While firms in the services sector remained upbeat about business in the next 12 months, the level of optimism eased to the lowest since December 2022 when Beijing lifted anti-virus curbs.

 Factory activity in May shrank faster than expected on weakening demand, reinforcing the unbalanced feature in the economic recovery.